 4) Consider an aerator for your sink

-I’ve looked into this option, but I’m not confident on buying something that may or may not fit my sink, so I would do some more research before a purchase like this.
+I’ve looked into this option, but I’m not confident about buying something that may or may not fit my sink, so I would do some more research before a purchase like this.
 However, buying an aerator for your sink is cheap.
 This will help aerate the water, providing a smaller output than normal.
 I can’t use one on my kitchen sink, as I currently have a Brita water filter on it, but I am considering one for my bathroom, as long as I can get the right measurements.

-5) Buy a low pressure shower head
+5) Buy a low-pressure shower head

-I recently purchased a low pressure shower head that uses 1.5 GPM (Gallons Per Minute) instead of the traditional 2.2.
+I recently purchased a low-pressure shower head that uses 1.5 GPM (Gallons Per Minute) instead of the traditional 2.2.
 I love this new shower head, it looks nice and it feels great, I don’t even notice a difference.